bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model (DOM) is a language-neutral interface (API) that allows programs and scripts to dynamically access and update the content, structure, and style of a document(HTML web page).

 2. What is an event?

+Every interaction a user has with a web browser is known as an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.

 3. What is an event listener?

+An event listener is a procedure/function in a web page that waits for an event (click, keydown..)to occur and respond action for the event that occurs.

 4. Why would we convert a NodeList into an Array?

+Nodlist is an array-like-object with minimum no of methods like foreach. so to use the available methods of array like .map, .reduce..etc  we should convert nodlist to an arry using Array.from().

 5. What is a component?

+Component is the building block to modern application development.
+Being able to use HTML, CSS, and JS in a reusable way opens up new possibilities for web developers.

 ### Git Set up